fasterthanlime/idealizr/README.md

 **Disclaimer: this library is tailor-made for another project.
 No attempt will be made to spin it into its own project / PRs with new features will be ignored.**

-normalizr normalizes deeply nested JSON API responses according to a schema for [Flux](https://facebook.github.io/flux) and [Redux](http://rackt.github.io/redux) apps.
-Kudos to Jing Chen for suggesting this approach.

 idealizr is a fork of [normalizr](https://github.com/gaearon/normalizr) which uses the `_id` or `_ids` suffix when normalizing data.